RichardAth/Projects/BigIntCalculator/readme.txt

  The time required depends mainly on the size of the 2nd largest factor, but you don't know what that is in advance.

+A feature was added to allow use of Msieve as an alternative to the original ECM & SIQS factorisation.
+My conclusion was that for larger numbers (> about 50 digits) Msieve is usually significantly faster, provided that the -i option is used with Msieve.
+The -i option causes greater use of ECM within Msieve.
+The default in mseive is to use ECM only for factors < 15 digits.

+The source code for Msieve was downloaded from https://sourceforge.net/projects/msieve/files/ (use green buton)

+To build Msieve from source requires GMP-ECM library functions, which in turn require Pthreads.
+In addition I modified the function choose_max_digits within the source file gmp_ecm.c to increase the use of ECM still further.
+The code change is:

+	if (obj->flags & MSIEVE_FLAG_DEEP_ECM) {
+		if (bits > 200) {           // 200 bits = about 60 digits
+			if (bits < 240)         // 240 bits = about 72 digits
+				max_digits = 20;    // increased from 15
+			else if (bits < 280)    // 280 bits = about 84 digits
+				max_digits = 25;    // increased from 20
+			else if (bits < 320)    // 320 bits = about 96 digits
+				max_digits = 30;    // increased from 25
+			else if (bits < 360)    // 360 bits = about 108 digits
+				max_digits = 30;
+			else if (bits < 400)    // 400 bits = about 120 digits
+				max_digits = 35;
+			else
+				max_digits = 40;
+		}

+Additionally, the option to use YAFU (Yet Another Factorisation Utility) instead of Msieve or the built-in ECM and SIQS has been added.
+The conclusion is that for numbers up to about 95 digits YAFU is generally significantly faster than Msieve but for larger numbers it relies on ggnfs.

+The source for YAFU was obtained from https://sourceforge.net/projects/yafu/files/1.24/ (use green button to download version 1.34)

+To build YAFU from source requires Msieve and GMP-ECM library functions, which in turn require Pthreads.

+YAFU is on by default but can be turned off by the "YAFU OFF" command and turned back on by the YAFU ON command (which also turns Msieve off).
+The path to access YAFU is hard coded in yafu.cpp and should be changed to whatever is appropriate.

+Msieve is off by default but can be turned on by the "MSIEVE ON" command (which also turns YAFU off) and turned back off by the MSIEVE OFF command.
+The path to access msieve is hard coded in msieve.cpp and should be changed to whatever is appropriate.

  ALTERNATIVES